trashcanWolves/trashcanWolvesPorfolio/README.md

 3. Resume; with resume downloadable as word document
 4. Design (This can maybe go where Publications Section Was Originally) (Text Content Gathered)
    1. Akeelah and The Bee Is there a Photo: Yes Is there Section Photos: There are no section photos for Akeelah and the Bee Is there a Cue Sheet: Yes Is there Sound Samples:
-   2. Princess & The Bee  Is there a Photo: Is there Section Photos: Is there a Cue Sheet: Is there Sound Samples:
+   2. Princess & The Bee Done  Is there a Photo: Yes Is there Section Photos: Yes Is there a Cue Sheet: Yes there is a cue sheet for lighting a sound cue might be added in the future if that matter is ever sorted Is there Sound Samples: Yes
    3. From Tom To Tennessee  Is there a Photo: Is there Section Photos: Is there a Cue Sheet: Is there Sound Samples:
    4. The Tempest Done  Is there a Photo: Yes Is there Section Photos:Yes Is there a Cue Sheet: Yes Is there Sound Samples: Yes
    5. Ah, Wilderness Done as far as it can be done for time being  Is there a Photo: Main Section Photos acquired.
 For this show the main section photo for acting and sound design page is different.
 Is there Section Photos: Yes Is there a Cue Sheet: Yes Is there Sound Samples: For the time being there will be no sound samples for Ah Wilderness.
 If you ever find the sound samples for ah wilderness sometime in the future update this section.